kangchainx/horse-ucg/README.md

 ### Optional base path override

 By default the app uses `/` as the Vite base path, which is correct for Vercel.

-If you ever need to deploy under a subpath, set: